webrecorder/wacz-auth-spec/spec.md

 }
 ```

-With this approach, the WACZ contains just enough to validate that they signature with the publicKey.
+With this approach, the WACZ contains just enough to validate that they signature with the `publicKey`.

 To validate authorship of the WACZ, external key management is required, and this signature is otherwise anonymous.